M-traces in (non-unimodular) pivotal categories

 If $F,G$ are endofunctors of $\cat$, then we say $\cat$ is an $(F,G)$-twisted Calabi-Yau category if for all objects $U$ and $V$ there is a vector space isomorphism which is functorial in both $U$ and $V$.
 For example, an $(\Id_{\cat}, G)$-twisted Calabi-Yau structure on $\cat$ amounts to saying $G$ is a right Serre functor in the sense of Bondal-Kapranov \cite{BK}.
-Just as a Calabi-Yau category is a categorical generalization of the notion of a symmetric Frobenius algebra, an $(F,G)$-twisted Calabi-Yau category generalizes the notion of a Frobenius extension of $\kk$ as defined by Morita \cite{M65}.
+Just as a Calabi-Yau category is a categorical generalization of the notion of a symmetric Frobenius algebra, an $(F,G)$-twisted Calabi-Yau category generalizes the notion of an arbitrary Frobenius algebra.

 Our main theorem applied to $\Proj (\cat)$ can be reformulated as saying there is a twisted Calabi-Yau structure on $\Proj (\cat)$ for any pivotal, $\kk$-linear, locally-finite tensor category $\cat$.
 As a consequence, $\Proj (\cat)$ admits a right Serre functor for any such category.
 See Theorem~\ref{T:twistedKYonProjforlocallyfinite}.
 As another consequence, every finite, $\kk$-linear, pivotal tensor category is equivalent to the category of finite-dimensional modules over a finite-dimensional Frobenius algebra.